DeveloperFromUkraine/some-repo/projects/ign/src/lib/button-group/button-group.md

 ## Use
 The button group component is utilized as a container for groups of buttons.
-The button group provides styling and horiztonal formatting for larger groups of buttons and allows for responsive equality of the individual buttons.
+The button group provides styling and horizontal formatting for larger groups of buttons and allows for responsive equality of the individual buttons.

 ## Sample